T

 Avoid

-Traditional dumplings typically filled with meat, cheese, or fruit, and boiled or fried.
-The dough is made from wheat flour.
+Traditional dumplings, typically filled with potato and cheese (ruskie), meat, or fruit.
+The dough is almost always made with wheat flour.

 Bigos